 Devices under high stress might manifest problems they didn’t have before.
 Likewise, vibrations or rubbing up against case walls can wear down your devices during regular use.

-This is the most common sign that power isn’t getting transferred to all devices within your PC.
+This is the most common sign that power isn’t transferred to all devices within your PC.

-However, it can be a sign of other issues, so it’s best to check many different parts of your PC before confirming the power supply.
+However, it can indicate other issues, so it’s best to check various components before confirming the power supply.

-Sometimes, issues with other parts can make the power supply function differently than it should normally.
+Sometimes, issues with other parts can make the power supply function differently than it normally should.

-GPU-intensive games or programs can also be a good indicator that your power supply is having issues.
+GPU-intensive games or programs can also indicate that your power supply is having issues.
 If they struggle to start up or run consistently, that’s a good sign that you have an inadequate power setup.

-To test if this is the cause, close all programs using the Task Manager.
+Close all programs using the Task Manager to test if this is the cause.
 Then, open and run a game or program that subjects the GPU to a heavy workload.

 This can be anything from video games to mapping programs.
 Anything that could put your PC under stress could help.